-The new generation of employees is looking for more from their leaders.
-They value collaboration, coaching and mentoring that contributes to skill development, they value sharing and transparency as well as autonomy.
-They are less focused on material success but are interested in making a difference and in contributing to a bigger cause in some way.
+This new generation of employees require more in their leader.
+They value collaboration, coaching, and mentoring which helps with skill development; they value sharing and transparency, as well as autonomy.
+Material successes matter less than making a difference and contributing to a bigger cause.

 The leaders that are getting the most respect and admiration from their workforce in 2018 are those that are:

-Leaders that focus on the positive as opposed to trying to fix the negative.
-Positive leadership relies on optimism and by living their values and practising what they preach.
-They look to build upon capabilities rather than correct weaknesses, building upon the ideas of self-actualisation and human potential.
+Leaders that focus on the positive, as opposed to fixating on the negative, champion optimism, living by their values, and practising what they preach.
+They look to improve capabilities rather than correct weaknesses, and build upon ideas of self-actualisation and human potential.

-These are leaders that look to empower employees to solve problems themselves without micromanagement.
-It encourages individuals and group creativity.
-Such leaders look to develop their team by respecting and recognizing each individual’s uniqueness and special characteristics, understanding how differences can build a team’s strength.
-They want their employees to be the best possible versions of themselves and this is something millennials are valuing greatly.
+Leaders that allow and encourage their employees to solve their problems themselves allow for the blossoming of individuals and group creativity.
+Transformational leaders develop their team by respecting and recognising each individual’s uniqueness and their impact on the team.
+Furthermore, these leaders want their employees to be the best possible versions of themselves and this is something millennials greatly value.

-Taking the time to know what matters to your employees
+- Taking the time to understand what your employees value.

-Involving them in bigger discussions and creating a path for them to learn and grow
+- Involving them in bigger discussions and creating the opportunities for their growth.

-Companies that clearly define their mission, vision and values create an opportunity for their employees to buy into a larger sense of purpose and community.
-This is extremely important to keep a workforce engaged and working towards a vision.
+- Clearly defining their mission, vision, and values, which will allow employees to buy into a larger sense of purpose and community.
+This is critical for keeping a workforce engaged and working towards a vision.

-Those workplaces that adapt to these changing mindsets have a greater chance of reducing the constant turnover of employees and saving precious talent, time, and money for the company.
+Workplaces which are adapting to the change in mindset have a greater chance of reducing the constant turnover of employees and saving precious talent, time, and money for the company.